HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

 - the "Alpaka training and hackathon (see below)" in collaboration with HSF, Openlab and [CASUS](https://www.hzdr.de/db/Cms?pNid=1227&pLang=en)
 - a "Topical Workshop on accelerator programming" tentatively to be held in early December with the goals to
     - Draw a landscape of current national initiatives similar to SIDIS and connecting those
-    - Exercise the core idea of SIDIS to connect computer scienctists and natural scientists, aiming at interactivity as much as possible
+    - Exercise the core idea of SIDIS to connect computer scientists and natural scientists, aiming at interactivity as much as possible
     - Establish common R&D activities amongst computer science and natural science

 If you are interested in SIDIS please [subscribe to proto-sidis-concept@cern.ch](https://e-groups.cern.ch/e-groups/EgroupsSubscription.do?egroupName=proto-sidis-concept).
 In case you don't have a CERN account you need to follow some [special instructions to subscribe](https://sidis.web.cern.ch/node/44).
 Meetings will be also announced on this list.